Microeconomics: Monopolistic competition

 Monopolistic competition is a situation in which many firms with slightly different products compete.
-Production costs are above what may be achieved by perfectly competitive firms, but society benefits from the product differentiation.
+Production costs are higher than those of perfectly competitive firms, but society benefits from product differentiation.
 Examples of industries with market structures similar to monopolistic competition include restaurants, cereal, clothing, shoes, and service industries in large cities.

 Monopoly

-A monopoly is a market structure in which a market or industry is dominated by a single supplier of a particular good or service.
-Because monopolies have no competition, they tend to sell goods and services at a higher price and produce below the socially optimal output level.
-However, not all monopolies are a bad thing, especially in industries where multiple firms would result in more costs than benefits (i.e. natural monopolies).
+A monopoly is a market structure in which a single supplier dominates a market or industry for a particular good or service.
+Because monopolies have no competition, they tend to charge higher prices and produce below the socially optimal output level.
+However, not all monopolies are bad, especially in industries where multiple firms would entail more costs than benefits (i.e., natural monopolies).